-The picture below shows you a diagram of the Preamble to the United States Constitution.
+Here is a diagram of a very long sentence.
+This is the Preamble to the United States Constitution.

 It's just one sentence, and it's pretty complicated, but notice that in the upper left corner, you can see the vertical line dividing the subject and the predicate.